ayjayt/auditmatic/README.md

 ## features

-Just read the scripts in scripts/
+I recommend reading the scripts in scripts/

+* basic sysinfo
 * latest release of software (golang only right now)
-* git repo trackinng updating/notification
+* git repo tracking updating/notification
 * asks systemd if anything has failed
 * logwatch and mtail (log summarizing and metric generating platform)
 * automatic check for updates debian